IsmetOzzer/timeSeries/3_Correlation-analysis-and-the-autocorrelation-function.md

 Autocorrelation means correlation analysis is done for a large number of variables in an efficient way.
-Lag 1 autocorrelation means the correlation of a stock prices between all consecutive days (today vs yesterday).
-It can be used to see if a time series is dependent on its past.
+Lag 1 autocorrelation means the correlation of a stock prices between all consecutive days (today vs yesterday, yesterday vs the-other-day,…).
+It can give us some information about whether a series is dependent on its past or not.

 ``` r
 # acf() gives the autocorrelation for each lag, plot can be set to F to get only the values